Living or moving to Spain Official Guidance

 The studying in the European Union guidance includes specific information for those who were already living in Spain before 1 January 2021.

-The UK has a double taxation agreement with Spain to ensure you do not pay tax on the same income in both countries.
+The UK has a double taxation agreement with Spain so that you do not pay tax on the same income in both countries.
 Ask the relevant tax authority your questions about double taxation relief.

 Read guidance about: